h-yzeng/Retro-Minigames/README.md

-# 🎮 Retro Games Project
+# 🎮 Retro MiniGames Project

 This project is a collection of retro-styled games built using **Java**.
 The project also includes a **login system** backed by a MySQL database to store user credentials, high scores, and game statistics.